coregroup/coregroup.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, Federal University of Alagoas, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science, Federal University of Campina Grande, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2014-current: Teaching and Research
-  * Github University
+  * Federal Institute of Alagoas, Brazil
-  * Duties included: Tagging issues
+  * Duties included: teaching and mentoring students in research projects
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* 2014-2016: Teaching and Research
-  * Github University
+  * Federal Institute of Sergipe, Brazil
-  * Duties included: Merging pull requests
+  * Duties included: teaching and mentoring students in research projects.
-  * Supervisor: Professor Hub

 Skills
 ======